fluxcd/image-automation-controller/docs/spec/v1alpha2/imageupdateautomations.md

 In the following snippet, updates will be pushed as commits to the branch `auto`, and when that branch does not exist at the origin, it will be created locally starting from the branch `main`, and
 pushed:

+If `force` is present and set to true, the push strategy to origin will be a force-push.

+Obviously this will rewrite any commits not made by flux that do not exist on the `.spec.git.checkout.branch` or the fallback `.spec.sourceRef`.
+As a result, a recommendation is to prefix the branch name with a pattern eg `flux-` or similar, so that people do not accidentally commit to a branch have have their changes overwritten.

+Another recommendation when using the force parameter is to ensure that "branch protection" feature is enabled on your Git provider (eg: Github) as another safety measure so that any misconfigurations or changes to a branch cannot be overwritten by flux.

 ```yaml
 spec: